Modification of Prior Court Orders

 What Is Modification?

-If your current court orders aren’t working for you, the first step is to talk to your former partner and see if you can reach an agreement together.
-If that doesn’t work, or you can’t figure out a different idea to fix the issue you are having, come talk to us.
-Maybe there is a solution to your issue you haven’t thought about.
-If you aren’t able to work it out with your former partner, some things can be changed and some things cannot.
-Only a Judge can change alimony, child custody provisions, and child support.
+If you aren’t able to work it out with your ex, some things in your prior Orders can be changed and some things cannot.
+You and your co-parent can modify parenting time (also called visitation), but only a Judge can change alimony, child custody provisions, and child support.
 Once you have an agreement with your former partner, it is important to put it in writing and submit it to the Judge for approval.
 It is possible to change things on a temporary basis to see if the change needs to be permanent.

 In deciding what parenting plan is best for your child or children, draw the plan out on a blank calendar to see how the plan changes over the month.
 Look at how your desired plan affects their extra-curricular activities and school responsibilities.
 Will both parents be able to take them to their activities?
 How long is the gap of time where they don’t see the other parent?
 Make sure the schedule you want, is what is best for your child.